Hybrid Working Models: What is the Best Option for Your Organization?

 What is a Hybrid Working Model?

 Hybrid working models are flexible work environments where employees work partly in the office and partly remotely depending on productivity and work requirements.
-Such work arrangements give the employees a choice to work entirely from the office, their home, or any remote place or a combination of these.
+Such work arrangements give the employees a choice to work entirely from the office, their home, or any remote place, or a combination of these.
 Statistically, 63% of high-growth companies now use hybrid work models.

-Google, in December of 2020, announced that the company would require its employees to work from the office at least three days a week and the rest of the days remotely.
+Google, in December 2020, announced that the company would require its employees to work from the office at least three days a week and the rest of the days remotely.
 Since then, companies of all sizes and industries worldwide have been exploring hybrid work models.

 Types of Hybrid Work Models